stanfordnlp/stanza/_pages/tokenize.md

 ## Description

-The `TokenizeProcessor` tokenizes the text and performs sentence segmentation, so that downstream annotation can happen at the sentence level.
+Tokenization and sentence segmentation in Stanza are jointly performed by the `TokenizeProcessor`.
+This processor splits the raw input text into tokens and sentences, so that downstream annotation can happen at the sentence level.
+This processor can be invoked by the name `tokenize`.

 | Name | Annotator class name | Requirement | Generated Annotation | Description |
 | --- | --- | --- | --- | --- |